 To get the full picture, including all our supporting data, please download the full reports.

-In 2022, the Western Balkan countries’ coal plants included in National Emission Reduction Plans spewed out 5.6 times as much sulphur dioxide as allowed and 1.8 times as much dust pollution.
-This is also the first year they collectively emitted more nitrous oxides than allowed.
+In 2023, the Western Balkan countries’ coal plants included in National Emission Reduction Plans spewed out 5.7 times as much sulphur dioxide as allowed, an increase from the previous year, and 1.75 times as much dust pollution.
+This is also the first year they collectively emitted 1.3 times more nitrous oxides than allowed.

 Sulphur dioxide emissions for the Western Balkans NERP coal plants, compared to the allowed emissions ceiling, 2018 to 2022